Last Updated on

 If your children are nearly or already teenagers, then perhaps you need to allow them to discover the Lent service and the story of Easter in the sombre surroundings of church ceremonies.
 Let them discover the myriad feelings of sadness, happiness, and celebrations and ask you about Easter services.
 That’s when you can tell the Easter story.

 4. Tell Biblical Stories

 One way of ensuring children are not afraid of what seems fearful and terrifying for them is to explain the meaning of death, starting with the story of the ascension of Christ on Easter Sunday.
-Then slowly lead them through verses and stories that can prove that Jesus was and is our King, our spiritual guru, a Jew, and the Son of God who will come again as foretold by Elijah, King David, and the New Testament’s chapter on Revelations.
+Then slowly lead them through verses and stories that prove that Jesus was our King, our spiritual guru, a Jew, and the Son of God who will come again as foretold by Elijah, King David, and the New Testament’s chapter on Revelations.
 And yes, stay positive and encourage them to question and discover.

 Amusing Kid-Friendly Easter Tales